DrCopyPaste/RecNForget/README.md

 # Features missing for version 1.0
 - show record (red circle) in bottom right corner when recording (configurable)
-- have always on top option for the main window (configurable)
-- show balloon tips (configurable)
 - show generated file in file browser (configurable)
 - peep sound for recording start/stop (configurable)
 - instant replay recorded audio? (configurable)
 - different peep sound for replay start/stop (configurable)

 # Nice to haves in future releases
-- program can run in background as a windows process listening to keystrokes (maybe only allow if some visual or audio feedback for start/stop recording is active - to not make this a spyware)
 - suppress not allowed characters for filenames
 - allow disabling some hotkeys explicitly (decreasing the amount of hotkeys, the listener has to listen to)
 - include how-to-build-file (maybe batch with msbuild)